-Due to the material significance of these provisions for the assets, liabilities and financial performance of the Company as well as the associated uncertainties in the estimations made and the scope for judgment on the part of the executive directors, the measurement of the Bauspar-specific provisions was of particular significance in the context of our audit.
+Due to the material significance of these provisions for the assets, liabilities and financial performance of the Group as well as the associated estimation uncertainties and the considerable scope for judgment on the part of the executive directors in measuring the provisions, the measurement of the Bauspar-technical provisions was of particular significance in the context of our audit.

-2 Given the significance of Bauspar-specific provisions for the Group's overall business, as part of our audit we assessed the methods used by the Group for the Bauspar-specific simulation calculations, and the assumptions made by the executive directors and those used by the Group, together with our internal specialists for Bauspar-specific mathematics.
-The assessment was based on our industry expertise and experience, among other things.
-We also evaluated the Group's process for determining and recognizing Bauspar-specific provisions.
-Furthermore, we assessed the forecast quality of the model used based on the accuracy of past forecasts.
-Therewith, we assessed the results of the Group's calculations of the amount of the provisions and evaluated the consistent application of the model.
+2 Given the significance of Bauspar-technical provisions for the Group's overall business, we assessed as part of our audit we assessed, together with our internal specialists for Bauspar-specific mathematics the methodology used for the Bauspar-technical simulation calculation, the planning and plausibility procedure as well as the estimates and assumptions made by the executive directors.
+Among other things, we used our industry knowledge and our industry experience as a basis.
+We also assessed the process for determining and recognizing Bauspar-technical provisions.
+Furthermore, we assessed the forecasting quality of the model used on the basis of past forecasting accuracy.
+Therewith, we assessed the calculated result for the amount of the provisions and verified the consistent application of the underlying model.

-Based on our audit procedures, we were able to satisfy ourselves that the estimates and assumptions made by the executive directors for the purpose of measuring the Bauspar-specific provisions are substantiated and sufficiently documented.
+Based on our audit procedures, we were able to assure that the estimates and the assumptions made by the executive directors for the purpose of measuring the Bauspar-technical provisions are substantiated and sufficiently documented.

-3 The Group's disclosures relating to Bauspar-specific provisions are contained in sections 26 "Provisions" and 69 "Provisions" of the notes to the consolidated financial statements.
+3 The Group's disclosures relating to Bauspar-technical provisions are contained in sections 26 "Provisions" and 67 "Provisions" of the notes to the consolidated financial statements.